iChun/Sync/README.md

 (warning, this hurts!).
-The shell constructor cannot work without power, so put a treadmill down next to it and lure a Pig or a Wolf to the center of the treadmill to generate Piggawatts.
+The shell constructor cannot work without power, so put a treadmill down next to it and lure a Pig or a Wolf to the center of the treadmill to generate Pigawatts.
 A lead will help out out with this (you will get it back).
 The shell constructor will begin building a shell.

 Once the shell is constructed, you need to place down a shell